-Scarlet fever, also known as scarlatina, is a bacterial infection that is characterised by a red rash covering most of the body.
-It mainly affects children, but can in rare cases affect adults.
+Scarlet fever, also known as scarlatina, is a bacterial infection caused by the bacteria group A Streptococcus or group A strep.
+The condition is characterised by a red rash covering most of the body.
+Most patients also experience a sore throat and fever.

 What are the symptoms?

-The first signs of scarlet fever are usually a high fever (above 38C) and swollen neck glands, which can cause difficulty with swallowing.
+The first signs of scarlet fever are usually a high fever and swollen neck glands, which can cause difficulty with swallowing.
+Occasionally, patients will experience nausea, vomiting, or headaches.
 After a few days, symptoms also include:

 How is scarlet fever diagnosed?

-- A physical examination – the doctor will check your skin for signs of a rash, your neck for signs of swelling, and your tongue for bumps
+- A physical examination, during which the doctor will check your skin for signs of a rash, your neck for signs of swelling, and your tongue for bumps.

-- Throat swab – a small sample of saliva will be taken from your throat to be tested quickly for the bacteria that causes scarlet fever
+- Throat swab to take a small sample of saliva from the throat to be tested quickly for the bacteria that causes scarlet fever.

 How do you prevent scarlet fever?

-You can reduce your risk of getting scarlet fever by reducing the amount that you come into contact with bacteria from other people.
+You can reduce your risk of getting scarlet fever by reducing contact with bacteria from other people.
 Easy steps to reduce your risk include: